JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

 Hessian–vector products $v \mapsto Hv$ can be obtained via automatic differentiation through [ADNLPModels.jl](https://github.com/JuliaSmoothOptimizers/ADNLPModels.jl) or implemented manually.
 Limited-memory and diagonal quasi-Newton approximations can be selected from [LinearOperators.jl](https://github.com/JuliaSmoothOptimizers/LinearOperators.jl).
 This design allows solvers to exploit second-order information without explicitly forming dense or sparse Hessians, which is often expensive in time and memory, particularly at large scale.

-## Testing and documentation

-The package includes a comprehensive suite of unit tests that cover all functionalities, ensuring reliability and correctness.
-Extensive documentation is provided, including a user guide, API reference, and examples to help users get started quickly.
-Documentation is built using Documenter.jl.

 # Example